 The verses quoted may change depending on who the hitman is talking to, or he may just have one "favorite" that he always uses.

-- Ben Wade in 3:10 to Yuma constantly quotes from the Bible - because he read it all over the course of three days as a child when his mother abandoned him.
+- Ben Wade in 3:10 to Yuma (2007) constantly quotes from the Bible — because he read it all over the course of three days as a child when his mother abandoned him.
+He also calls his pistol "The Hand of God", which has a Biblical inscription.

 - The two brothers in The Boondock Saints recite the family prayer before killing the mob bosses.

-- Samuel L. Jackson's character in Pulp Fiction quotes Ezekiel 25:17 before killing folks.
-He admits at the end that he doesn't actually know what it means, just that he thought it was "Some coldblooded shit to say to a mothafucka before you pop a cap in his ass."
-(And what he's actually quoting is a speech from the 1976 martial arts flick Karate Kiba, of which only the last couple of sentences come from Ezekiel 25:17.)
+- Jules Winfield in Pulp Fiction quotes Ezekiel 25:17 before killing folks.
+He admits at the end that he doesn't actually know what it means, just that he thought it was some sort of coldblooded shit to say to a mothafucka before popping a cap in his ass.
+(And what he's actually quoting is a speech from the 1976 martial arts flick Karate Kiba a.k.a.
+The Bodyguard, of which only the last couple of sentences come from Ezekiel 25:17.)

 - The Operative in Serenity.